wasny0ps/Network-Notes/1x3 - Network Security Devices/README.md

 ## Desadvantages Of IDS
 - **It doesn't block an attack.
 Just detect it.**
 - **It doesn't make provision for attacks so network administrator should make it.**

+# Intrusion Prevent System (IPS)

+It is a network security application that **monitors network or system activities for malicious activity**.
+Major functions of intrusion **prevention systems are to identify malicious activity**, **collect information about this activity**, **report it and attempt to block or stop it**.
+IPS typically record information related to observed events, notify security administrators of important observed events and produce reports.
+Many IPS can also respond to a detected threat by attempting to prevent it from succeeding.
+They use various response techniques, which involve the IPS stopping the attack itself, changing the security environment or changing the attack’s content.